Guru Kashi University

-Guru Kashi University (GKU) has been established by the Act of the Legislature of the state of Punjab, under the "Guru Kashi University Act 2011" (Punjab Act No 37 of 2011), to provide education at all levels across all disciplines of higher education.
-GKU is a residential university with Gurlabh Singh Sidhu as its chancellor and comprises separate hostels for boys and girls, housing more than 7,000 students.
-The University provides education through a wide range of disciplines at all levels of education, including doctoral, postgraduate, graduate, and diploma programmes.
+Guru Kashi University (GKU) has been established by the Act of the Legislature of the state of Punjab, under the "Guru Kashi University Act 2011" (Punjab Act No. 37 of 2011).
+It is a private university in Talwandi Sabo, Punjab, comprising separate hostels for boys and girls.
+The university houses 7000+ students and provides education through a variety of disciplines across doctorate, postgraduate, graduate, and diploma programmes.